vmencik/akka-graal-config/README.md

   * GraalVM 19.0.2
   * Scala 2.12.8 and 2.13.0

-The reflection configuration and the substitution are tightly coupled with Akka internals and will likely to be updated for future versions.
+The reflection configuration and the substitutions are tightly coupled with Akka internals and will likely need to be updated for future versions.

 The artifacts are cross-published for Scala 2.13 and Scala 2.12.